 I have to say here that the JET Programme – especially back then – was a very cushy deal.
 I was fresh out of university and earning enough money to travel in my free time.
 I took the ferry over to Busan in South Korea, travelled to Thailand for the first time and spent my 23rd birthday in Okinawa.
 I thought nothing of flying from Fukuoka to Tokyo to see Squarepusher and going straight to the airport after the gig to come home.
 I spent a year in Japan first time around, and it was during that period that my love for travelling really started.

-A girl (surprise, surprise) drew me back to Northern Ireland, but Japan was never far from my thoughts.
+After a year I returned to Northern Ireland, but Japan was never far from my thoughts.
 I visited the country again for a month a few years later as part of a year-long world trip, and three years ago I decided to come back and live for a while, this time in Tokyo.
 While on paper I have been in and out of Japan for the last 10 years, the truth is that my connection with the country goes back much further.
 It is a country that gets under your skin and once you live here for a while it is very difficult to say goodbye to.
 My friend Jake and I often joke that Japan has ruined our lives, in the sense that we will never be able to let it go.
 I’ve decided now that there is no point trying to let it go.
-I have pretty much accepted that I will be in and out of Japan sporadically – be it for work, pleasure or both.
 Japan is a part of me now.

 Dad, you have a lot to answer for.